AritraC1/SkyPulse/README.md

 <img width="362" alt="Searched Loaction 2: Ishigaki" src="https://github.com/user-attachments/assets/33d6c6d5-154a-47f8-b43d-df212e929c54">

 ## Server (NodeJs)
-Implemented in Node.js with the 'express' library, the server fetches data from the weather api on port 3000.
+Implemented Node.js with the 'express' library.
+The Node.js server acts as an API that processes requests from the Flutter app, fetches real-time weather data from a third-party API (OpenWeatherMap), and sends the data back to the Flutter app in a structured JSON format on port 3000.

 ### Installation and Usage